hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 At the **Technical University of Dresden**, I developed a Python-based automation platform for optical tweezers experiments, integrating computer vision, device control, experiment orchestration, and automated measurement workflows.

-The system unified droplet detection, hardware coordination, automated capture, experiment execution, and data generation into a modular software platform capable of running measurements with minimal user intervention.
+The system unified droplet detection, hardware coordination, automated capture, experiment execution, and data generation in a modular software platform capable of running measurements with minimal user intervention.

 Optical tweezers use highly focused laser beams to manipulate microscopic particles.
 In this setup, experiments were typically performed manually, requiring researchers to continuously monitor the sample, operate the instrument, and extract data during each run.
 The goal of this project was to replace that manual workflow with a reliable and extensible automation system.